Takanini: Transport

 The Auckland Southern Motorway and the North Island Main Trunk railway run through Takanini.
 Train and bus services provide the bulk of public transport, with frequent trains on the Southern Line between Takanini and the CBD (Britomart).
 Though the motorway and Great South Road flow relatively freely at peak times, road commuters are affected by the acute traffic congestion as they get closer to metropolitan Auckland.

 The Southern Pathway is a 4.5 km shared path that runs alongside the Takanini - Papakura section of the Auckland Southern Motorway, it links with adjacent suburbs such as Conifer Grove, Karaka Harbourside and Rosehill.

 Recreation

 Bruce Pulman Park is the major sporting location in Takanini.
 Sports facilities include a scout hall, a gymnastics stadium (the home of Counties-Manukau Gymnastics, a number of outside netball courts now supported by the large-scale Counties-Manukau indoor stadium used for basketball, volleyball, and netball.
 Bruce Pulman Park also includes a number of rugby, rugby league, and touch fields as well as a full-size cricket oval.

 New Zealand's First Sikh Games were held in Bruce Pulman Park.
-It was a big sports event of Indian community.

 NZ Sikh Sports Complex Takanini was inaugurated in 2021, with Prime Minister Jacinda Ardern part of the inauguration team alongside Sikh Community leaders.
 According to the Daljit Singh, Chief Spokesperson of Supreme Sikh Society of New Zealand, SSC comprises 7 grounds of different sports like Soccer, Volleyball, Netball, Kabbadi and Athletics.
 Soccer ground is as per standard of FIFA.